My Top 10 Video Games of All Time - Personal Top 10 Games

 My Original Gameboy running Zelda

 The game is responsible for wearing out the buttons on my Gameboy!
-One of the first major RPGs I played as a kid and due to the portable nature, sneaking in-game time whenever and wherever possible.
-I forget how many Zelda games there are, but I think this was the sixth.
+It was one of the first major RPGs I played as a kid, and due to the portable nature, sneaking in-game time whenever and wherever possible.
+I forget how many Zelda games there are, but this was the sixth.
 You start the game as the main character, Link, who washes ashore on a strange island.
 You gradually recover your equipment and set out to find your way home, which inevitably involves recovering lost musical instruments and slaying an evil force enslaving the island.

 7 - Elite: Frontier (1993, Amiga)